agriffis/pure-getopt/README.md

         getopt: option '--x=foo' is ambiguous; possibilities: '--xy' '--xz'

-    Pure-getopt considers this a bug in GNU getopt, since the value might be very long and inappropriate for printing to the screen, and since GNU getopt ordinarily omits the value in its error messages.
+    We consider this a bug in GNU getopt, since the value might be very long and inappropriate for printing to the screen, and since GNU getopt ordinarily omits the value in its error messages.
 Pure-getopt's error message in this case is:

         getopt: option '--x' is ambiguous; possibilities: '--xy' '--xz'

  3. Pure-getopt uses a different method of quoting the output.
-The result should be the same as GNU getopt when eval'd by the shell.
-If you find a case where it's different, please report it as a bug!
+The result is the same as GNU getopt when eval'd by the shell.

- 4. Pure-getopt has a test suite; GNU getopt in util-linux does not.

 # References